A SHORT HISTORY OF SLAVERY

 In the 18th century some slaves were skilled workers.
 Others were drivers who used whips to 'drive' their fellow slaves to work harder.
 Some slaves worked in their owners houses.
 Sometimes they were mulattos (people with a white father and a black mother).

-However the first country to abolish the slave trade was Denmark in 1792.
+However the first country to abolish the slave trade was Denmark.
+In 1792 the king decreed the trade must end (although the ban did not take effect until 1803).
 Britain followed in 1807.
 The USA abolished the slave trade in 1808.
-Other countries followed, Sweden in 1813, Holland in 1814, France in 1815 and Spain in 1820.
-Finally in 1833 slavery was abolished throughout the British Empire.
+Other European countries followed.
+Sweden abolished the slave trade in 1813, The Netherlands in 1814, France in 1815, and Spain in 1820.
+Brazil ended the slave trade in 1851.

 The British navy played a major role in ending the Trans-Atlantic slave trade.
 The West Africa Squadron was established in 1808 to patrol the sea off West Africa.
 The East African slave trade ended when the European powers colonized Africa at the end of the 19th century.